-Version Date Author Summary of Changes: V3 25.09.19 СМ Update to represent Academies new name and logo, added appendix 2
+Version Date Author Summary of Changes:

+V3 25.09.19 СМ Update to represent Academies new name and logo, added appendix 2

+V3 November 2024 MW No changes required

 Personal/Intimate Care

 Thurnby Mead Primary Academy is an inclusive academy.
 We do not turn away children on the basis of their special needs unless the academy environment is unsuitable on the grounds of health and safety.